vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 | Author on letter   | `RFC5322.From` (P2 Sender)          |  DKIM + DMARC |

 ### What you can protect
 When Spoof Intelligence is enabled, Spoof Intelligence Insight provides a list of spoofed senders that have been automatically detected and either allowed or blocked by the system.
-Exchange Online Protection (EOP) evaluates messages and determines whether to allow or block them using a combination of standard email authentication methods and sender reputation techniques.
+Exchange Online Protection (EOP) evaluates messages and determines whether to allow or block them using a combination of standard email authentication methods (SPF, DKIM and DMARC), with sender reputation, behavioral analysis, and other advanced techniques ([implicit email authentication](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#inbound-email-authentication-for-mail-sent-to-microsoft-365)).

 ![IMAGE](/images/mdo-anti-phishing-policies/mdo-anti-phishing-policies-2.png)